-With the close proximity of the site to Longview Lake, reduction in impacts to the existing road, and the water quality volume provided by the infiltration trench offsetting the majority of the additional runoff volume produced by the site, we request this waiver be approved.
+With the reduction in impacts to the existing road and the water quality volume provided by the infiltration trench offsetting the majority of the additional runoff volume produced by the site, we request this waiver be approved.

 Should you have any questions, please contact me at (816) 442-6061 or ssaylor@olsson.com.